 ![]() Dave Daversa is interested in optimizing landscape connectivity for endangered species threatened by disease.
 In collaboration with the National Park Service, he is working on better understanding movement and infection risk in endangered Yosemite toads, with the goal of developing data-driven re-introduction strategies to strengthen their vulnerable populations.
 Dave received his PhD in 2016 from the University of Cambridge, and then went on to do postdocs at the Institute for Integrative Biology, University of Liverpool and the National Great Rivers Research and Education Center in Alton, Illinois. |

-Zachary MacDonald is broadly interested in ecological and evolutionary mechanisms that structure biodiversity in space and time.
+![]() Zachary MacDonald finished his postdoc in the Shaffer lab in 2025, and moved to the Inland Empire as an assistant professor of Entomology at UC Riverside.
+Zac is broadly interested in ecological and evolutionary mechanisms that structure biodiversity in space and time.
 Throughout his Ph.D. at the University of Alberta, much of Zac’s work focused on conservation applications of theoretical ecology, evaluating relationships between habitat loss, habitat fragmentation, and emergent patterns of species diversity.
-Since then, Zac has focused on evaluating effects of habitat and climate changes on a reduced number of species, but in greater detail.
-Much of this research is aimed at advancing the field of landscape genomics, providing a valuable toolkit for identifying present and future threats to species of conservation concern.
-As a La Kretz Center Postdoctoral Fellow in the Shaffer Lab, Zac is now applying landscape genomics to a number to of threatened and alpine butterfly species throughout western North America to better inform conservation practice.
+As a La Kretz Center Postdoctoral Fellow in the Shaffer Lab, Zac expanded his work into landscape and conservation genomics threatened and in a suite of California and Canadian butterfly species, including local endemics and wide-ranging western North American taxa to better inform conservation practice. |

 ![]() Erin Toffelmier uses genomic tools to understand how the environment and landscape features interact and lead to species distributional patterns and the process of speciation in natural systems.
 Her primary study system is the alligator lizard genus Elgaria, where she is studying diversification at levels from recent speciation through phylogeography to local, population-level analyses.
 Erin is also dedicated to conservation-based research, and her work on metapopulation dynamics in critically endangered Santa Barbara tiger salamanders and isolated populations of threatened Panamint alligator lizards is helping manage both.
 After receiving her PhD from UCLA in 2019, Erin is now Associate Director of the California Conservation Genomics Project. |